Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Forgetting and its relevance to bifurcations

-Notably, for a long time the damages caused by the bifurcations during learning were not explicitly linked to catastrophic forgetting.
-Interestingly, Ref.~\cite{Raghavan_NN_learning_as_path_in_weights_space_NatMI24} proposes methods to learn without forgetting by confining the weight trajectories to appropriate parts of the weight space, whose boundaries it does not identify with bifurcation manifolds.
-Only in 2023 an explicit link was proposed and proven between catastrophic forgetting and bifurcations (as well as the gradient explosion of a loss function) for a special kind of a NN -- a piecewise-linear NN with discrete time \cite{Eisenmann_NN_discrete_2-6_neuron_bifurcation_NeurIPS23} -- which is different from the smooth continuous-time NNs studied here.
+Interestingly, Ref.~\cite{Raghavan_NN_learning_as_path_in_weights_space_NatMI24} proposes methods to learn without catastrophic forgetting by confining the weight trajectories to appropriate parts of the weight space, whose boundaries it does not identify with bifurcation manifolds.
+Only in Ref.~\cite{Eisenmann_NN_discrete_2-6_neuron_bifurcation_NeurIPS23} an explicit link is proposed between catastrophic forgetting and bifurcations for a special kind of a NN -- a piecewise-linear NN with discrete time -- which is different from the smooth continuous-time NNs studied here.
 Note, that bifurcations in non-smooth DSs may not coincide with those in the smooth ones \cite{Makarenkov_bifurcations_non-smooth_PhD12}.
 With this, NNs modelled by smooth DSs are mathematically closer to both the biological NNs, and the neuromorphic devices.
-Thus, it is particularly important to reveal the general principles behind catastrophic forgetting in smooth NNs.
+Thus, it is particularly important to reveal the general principles behind all instances of forgetting in smooth NNs.

-In this Section we propose and test a hypothesis that catastrophic forgetting in smooth NNs occurs when, during learning, the weight trajectory crosses some bifurcation manifold in the weight space.
-To gather evidence supporting or opposing this hypothesis, we perform two case studies of (\ref{eqn:eq2.1})--(\ref{eqn:eq2.4}) with a small (Sec.~\ref{sec:small}) and a large (Sec.~\ref{sec:large}) number $N$ of neurons.
+{\bf Forgetting hypothesis.} Here, we propose and test a hypothesis that in smooth recurrent NNs, forgetting in both settings (i.e. in single-task training and while training on the next task after learning the previous task) is caused by the weight trajectory of the \emph{learning} NN crossing some bifurcation manifold in the weight space of its counterpart \emph{non-learning} NN.
+We also point out that if two different phenomena have similar manifestations and identical causes, they would appear conceptually linked if not conceptually identical.
+We therefore argue that, if the above hypothesis is true, the different cases of forgetting in a learning NN would represent essentially the same phenomenon, which could be referred to as "catastrophic forgetting in a broader sense".
+Here, the term ``catastrophic'' would refer to the abrupt, unpredictable nature of memory loss.

+In Sec.~\ref{sec:forget} we demonstrate the validity of this hypothesis for single-task training of the Hopfield NN with Hebbian learning.
+In Sec.~\ref{sec_cat} we verify this hypothesis for the same NN, which, after being trained on the first task, starts learning the second task -- i.e. for the conventionally understood catastrophic forgetting.